paulhaufe/farmbot-pcbs/guides/hardware-setup/hardware-setup.md

 ![crimping](/guides/hardware-setup/power-board.png)

 # Smoke test
 Make sure the positive polarity connects to VCC (hot wire) and negative polarity to GND once plugged in.
 This is because the circuit is DC +24V which means it's a negative ground system.
 The Farmduino is powered using the Farmduino power cable with the red Molex connector.

-If there is no smoke and the yellow power LED is on, then it's all good so far.
+And now, power the device.
+If there is no smoke and the yellow power LED is on then it's all good so far.

+Done.